mvolkmann/blog/src/smalltalk/30-development-environment.md

 the list of classes in the second pane only includes those defined in the selected class category.
-To also see the class hierarchy of a selected class, open a Hierarchy Browser by pressing cmd-h (browse hierarchy).
+To also see the class hierarchy of a selected class, open a Hierarchy Browser by selcting a class and pressing cmd-h (browse hierarchy).

-This window is similar to a System Browser, but it omits the class categories pane and displays the complete class hierarchy of the selected class.
+This window is similar to a System Browser, but it:

+- omits the class categories pane
+- displays the inheritance hierarchy of the selected class in the top first pane
+- displays method categories in the top center pane
+- displays methods defined directory in the class in the top last pane

 Here's an example of a Hierarchy Browser for the `Array` class: